MirrorIP/msf-spaces-service/README.md

 3. Submit the change by pressing the "Save" button

 ## Usage
-API specifications and examples can be found in the `doc` directory.
+API specifications and examples can be found in the `doc` directory and in the [GitHub wiki](https://github.com/MirrorIP/msf-spaces-service/wiki).

 ## License
 The MIRROR Spaces Service is released under the [Apache License 2.0][5].